staropram/cantcoap/README.md

 #### BSD

-For BSD, CUnit is in the ports collection at /usr/ports/devel/cunit
+Probably some variation, but for FreeBSD, CUnit is in the ports collection at /usr/ports/devel/cunit.

 ## Build